 Mock location apps insufficient for testing HyperTrack

-In essence mock location apps provide a continuous stream of locations (latlongs).
+In essence, mock location apps generate a continuous stream of locations (latlongs).
 The HyperTrack SDK generates more than that.
 Location data is accompanied with activity data.
 Location streams are organized as a collection of activities in the life of the user.
 Read more about it in our previous blog on the pitfalls of using location streams.
 This makes mock location apps insufficient for testing the full power of HyperTrack features.

 A user’s tracking session starts with HyperTrack.startTracking() and ends with HyperTrack.stopTracking().
-In order to mock user movement developers would call HyperTrack.startMockTracking(callback) and HyperTrack.stopMockTracking() respectively.
+In order to mock user movement, developers would call HyperTrack.startMockTracking(callback) and HyperTrack.stopMockTracking() respectively.
 These API calls would start a simulation from your current location to a nearby place of interest within a 5-10km radius so the session is long enough to test features.
 The simulation mocks your device location activity and other sensor data so the app can cover real-world entropy.
 This powers a simulated experience that is closer to real world data and helps test HyperTrack features across the dashboard widgets in-app tracking and web tracking views.